rudsvar/actix-web-demo/README.md

 - Generate documentation: `cargo doc`, open it in a browser with `--open`.
 - Learn more about SQLx and migrations: `sqlx -h`

+# TODO

+- Add authorization with actix-web-grants https://github.com/DDtKey/actix-web-grants
+  Find some operation that only administrators should have.
+  Make sure users can only send from their own accounts.
+- Clean up in general.